Kludex/mangum/docs/asgi.md

 ## Lifespan

 Mangum implements the [lifespan](https://asgi.readthedocs.io/en/latest/specs/lifespan.html) ASGI sub-specification to support startup/shutdown events.
 Lifespan support is automatically determined by the adapter class unless explicitly disabled.

-# Limitations

-An application or framework may implement behaviour that is incompatible with the [limitations](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) of AWS Lambda, and there may be additional configuration required depending on the specific deployment strategy.